-For photographers wanting to promote their work, the web was initially a great opportunity.
+For photographers wanting to promote their work, the web started out as a great opportunity.
 But things evolved.
 Today, I’d say there are 4 rules:

 - Your options are Facebook, Twitter and Instagram.

 All these social media channels are now beyond saturation, have been ‘gamed’ to death, and are transitioning into pay-to-play advertising channels.

 Back in the Mesozoic Era – say, 2010 – you could create an ‘artist’ page on Facebook, post your photos, and over time build up hundreds or even thousands of followers who’d then see all your new work.
 Those days are gone, because Facebook has steadily whittled away your “organic reach”.
 The big crash came in 2012; this article is a good summary.

 In a nutshell, Facebook realized that as traffic grew, that pathetic single vertical column of “news feed” was hopelessly overloaded, and things had to change if they were going to be able to keep raking ads over your eyeballs.
 They decided to prioritize posts from your friends and relatives because those personal connections were what kept you engaged.
 Those posts would now make up most of your news feed, interspersed with an ever-growing number of paid ads.
 What went over the side were posts from all those pages you’d liked and followed: artists, musicians, restaurants, non-profits.
 Those people would henceforth have to pay Facebook to get their posts seen by their own followers.

 Organic reach didn’t go to zero overnight, but the trend soon became clear.
 There are lots of graphs of this transition, all pretty grim.
 Here are a couple: